localz/Spotz-Docs/README.md

 Integration with the following 3rd party systems is supported:

-- <b>Teradata RTIM (Real Time Interaction manager) </b>is part of Teradata <a href=\"http://marketing.teradata.com\"> Marketing Solution suite</a>.
+- <b>Teradata RTIM (Real Time Interaction manager) </b>is part of Teradata [Marketing Solution suite](http://marketing.teradata.com).
 Using teradata RTIM your application can receive personalised offers and promotions.
 - <b>Teradata DMC (Digital Marketing Centre)</b> which is part of the Teradata application suite allows you to add additional data to customer profiles within the DMC console.
-- <b><a href=\"https://segment.com\">Segment</a></b> is a cloud platform for collecting, translating and routing customer data.
+- <b>[Segment](https://segment.com)</b> is a cloud platform for collecting, translating and routing customer data.
 Segment is integrated with a large number of systems, where this data can be analysed and visualied.
-- <b><a href=\"http://zapier.com\">Zapier</a></b> enables you to automate tasks between other online services.
+- <b>[Zapier](http://zapier.com)</b> enables you to automate tasks between other online services.
 There are two basic principles to Zapier: a trigger, then an action.
 You can use an event of entering a spot as a trigger event in Zapier (webhook).
 - <b>Screenz-API</b> is a Localz-developed extension for managing location-aware interactive screens.
 Intended to provide customers with a personalised experience through screens which respond to the customer’s proximity to the screen.
 - <b>HTTP GET WEBHOOK</b> use this extension to retrieve (HTTP GET) json data from a URL of your choice when user enters a spot.
 - <b>Urban Airship</b> push notification and CRM service to add customer details within their service.<p>

 These systems are a part of the second Spotz release, and we are activily working on adding more 3rd party Extensions to Spotz platform.
-If you have any suggestions on what systems Spotz should integrate with, [drop us a line] (mailto:spotz@localz.com).
+If you have any suggestions on what systems Spotz should integrate with, [drop us a line](mailto:spotz@localz.com).

 ### Spotz Extensions - Tutorial